 Because it was created in a very difficult period of his career, which ended with the demolition of one of the bell towers he designed for St. Peter's Basilica.
 The sculpture of The Truth is represented as a smiling, naked girl, sitting on a rock, holding the sun in her right hand and resting her left leg on the globe.

 The work is part of a sculptural group that would represent the allegory of truth revealed by time, which was never completed.
-When the artist died, his heirs sold the large marble sculpture.
+Upon the artist's death, the heirs sold the large marble sculpture.

 10. Fountain of the Seahorses